Research

 Abstract We study how content moderation facilitates communication on online platforms.
 A sender transmits information to a receiver, exerting effort to signal their truthfulness.
 Communication fails without moderation because the effort required is prohibitive.
 Moderation resolves this problem by making effort a more powerful signal of veracity.
 However, moderation crowds-out sender effort, decreasing content quality on the platform.
 A socially optimal or profit-maximizing policy may therefore involve limited moderation.
 We study the choice between being a platform or broadcaster, how moderation influences competition for attention, and the effects of misinformation actors, AI-generated content, and moderator errors on the sustainability of communication.

 Cite as: Ng, R. and Taylor,G. (2025).
 Moderating Content-Hosting Platforms.
-CRC TR 224 Discussion Paper
+CRC TR 224 Discussion Paper No. 698.

 Some Works In Progress

-Competition through Recommendations
+Competition through Recommendations Draft available, do reach out!

 Expectations Management with Philipp Brunner